trickstercache/trickstercache.org/content/en/docs/quickstart.md

 ## Starting the demo

 1. Clone the [Trickster Github project](https://github.com/trickstercache/trickster).
-1. At the command line, change your working directory to `.trickster-main/deploy/trickster-demo` with the following command:
+1. In the `trickster` directory, change your working directory to `./examples/docker-compose` with the following command:

     ```
-    cd trickster-main/deploy/trickster-demo
+    cd examples/docker-compose
     ```

-1. To run the demo from the demo directory, run `docker-compose up -d`.
+1. To run the demo from the demo directory, enter the following command:

+    ```
+    docker-compose up -d
+    ```

-You can then interact with each of the services on their exposed ports (as defined in [Compose file](https://github.com/trickstercache/trickster/blob/main/examples/docker-compose/docker-compose.yml)), or by running `docker logs $container_name`, `docker attach $container_name`, etc.
+1. You can interact with each of the services on their exposed ports (as defined in [Compose file](https://github.com/trickstercache/trickster/blob/main/examples/docker-compose/docker-compose.yml)), or by running `docker logs $container_name`, `docker attach $container_name`, etc.

+## Exploring Trickster

+### Grafana

-Once the composition is running, a great place to start exploring is Grafana, which will be running at <http://127.0.0.1:3000/> if the composition came up without issue.
-Grafana is pre-configured with datasources and sample dashboard that are ready-to-use for the demo.
+Once the composition is running, we recommend exploring with Grafana, at <http://127.0.0.1:3000/>.
+Grafana is pre-configured with datasources and a sample dashboard that are ready-to-use for the demo.

+### Jaeger UI

-Also, take a look at Jaeger UI, available at <http://127.0.0.1:16686>, which provides visualization of traces shipped by Trickster and Grafana.
+Jaeger UI is available at <http://127.0.0.1:16686>, which provides visualization of traces shipped by Trickster and Grafana.
 The more you use trickster-based data sources in Grafana, the more traces you will see in Jaeger.
-This composition runs the Jaeger All-in-One container, and Trickster ships some traces to the Agent, and others directly to the Collector, so as to demonstrate both capabilities.
-The Trickster config determines which upstream origin ships which traces to where.
+This composition runs the Jaeger All-in-One container.
+Trickster ships some traces to the Agent and others directly to the Collector, so as to demonstrate both capabilities.
+The Trickster config determines which upstream origin ships which traces where.

 Speaking of, definitely review the various files in the `docker-compose-data` folder, which is full of configurations and other bootstrap data.
 This might be useful for configuring and using Trickster (or any of these other fantastic projects) in your own deployments.
-It might be fun to add, remove or change some of the trickster configurations in [./docker-compose-data/trickster-config/trickster.yaml](https://github.com/trickstercache/trickster/blob/main/examples/docker-compose/docker-compose-data/trickster-config/trickster.yaml) and then `docker exec docker-compose_trickster_1 kill -1 1` into the Trickster container to apply the changes, or restart the environment altogether with `docker-compose restart`.
+Try adding, removing, or changing some of the trickster configurations in [./docker-compose-data/trickster-config/trickster.yaml](https://github.com/trickstercache/trickster/blob/main/examples/docker-compose/docker-compose-data/trickster-config/trickster.yaml) and then `docker exec docker-compose_trickster_1 kill -1 1` into the Trickster container to apply the changes, or restart the environment altogether with `docker-compose restart`.
 Just be sure to make a backup of the original config first, so you don't have to download it again later.

 ## Example Datasources